NBA Finals Bucks-Suns: 'You Have To Have A Short Memory' Here's What Chris Paul Said On Friday

 Chris Paul spoke to reporters on Friday, and some of what he said can be seen in a Tweet that is embedded below from the NBA.

-Paul struggled in Game 4 with ten points on just 5/13 shooting.
+Paul struggled in Game 4 with ten points on just 5/13 shooting, and while he had seven assists, he also had five turnovers.

 The series is tied 2-2 heading into Saturday's Game 5 in Phoenix, Arizona, between the Suns and Bucks.